LLM-Based Multi-Agent Systems for Software Engineering: Literature Review, Vision and the Road Ahead: Introduction

 Existing research has illuminated the critical roles of these collaborative agents in advancing toward the era of Software Engineering 2.0~\cite{lo2023trustworthy}.
-LMA systems are expected to significantly speed up software development and drive innovation, marking a major shift in software engineering practices.
-This article aims to delve deeper into the roles of LMA systems in shaping the future of software engineering, spotlighting potential applications, emerging challenges, and the vital collaboration between academia and industry to harness these advancements fully.
-Furthermore, we present a comprehensive research agenda, which enumerates a series of research questions to direct subsequent research efforts.
+LMA systems are expected to significantly speed up software development, drive innovation, and transform the current software engineering practices.
+This article aims to delve deeper into the roles of LMA systems in shaping the future of software engineering.
+It spotlights the current progress, emerging challenges, and the road ahead.
+We provide a systematic review of LMA applications in SE, complemented by two case studies that assess current LMA systems' capabilities and limitations.
+From this analysis, we identify key research gaps and propose a comprehensive agenda structured in two phases: (1) enhancing individual agent capabilities and (2) optimizing agent collaboration and synergy.
+This roadmap aims to guide the development of autonomous, scalable, and trustworthy LMA systems, paving the way for the next generation of software engineering

+To summarize, this study makes the following key contributions: \begin{itemize}[leftmargin=*] \item We conduct a systematic review of 71 recent primary studies on the application of LMA systems in software engineering. \item We perform two case studies to illustrate the current capabilities and limitations of LMA systems. \item We identify the key research gaps and propose a structured research agenda that outlines potential future directions and opportunities to advance LMA systems for software engineering tasks. \end{itemize}